GitQuest/SpotlightHelp/pages/SpotlightEnterprise/enterprise_upgrade.md

 To upgrade from Spotlight on SQL Server 10.5.0, first upgrade to 10.5.2 and then upgrade to Spotlight Enterprise.

 ### Spotlight Enterprise 13.2 and Internet Access
-On upgrade to Spotlight Enterprise 13.2, If Windows Firewall is set up to block traffic by default then in Windows Firewall | Advanced Settings add new inbound and outbound rules to enable the following URLs on TCP port 443: https://versions.spotlightcloud.io/
+On upgrade to Spotlight Enterprise 13.2, If Windows Firewall is set up to block traffic by default then in Windows Firewall | Advanced Settings add new outbound rules to enable the following URLs on TCP port 443: https://versions.spotlightcloud.io/

 ### Spotlight Enterprise 12.3 and SQL Server Error Log Alarms